-*The Curriculum Learning Guide and Year at a Glance documents are the foundational and critical local curriculum tools used in our district to communicate the Priority Standards that are taught in each course, the alignment with state and national standards, and the collaboration of all Sidney staff in implementing a guaranteed and viable local curriculum for ALL students to experience.
+*The Curriculum Learning/Pacing Guide documents are the foundational and critical local curriculum tools used in our district to communicate the Priority Standards that are taught in each course, the alignment with state and national standards, and the collaboration of all Sidney staff in implementing a guaranteed and viable local curriculum for ALL students to experience.
 These curriculum documents can be accessed from the Teaching and Learning tab.

 Effective Classroom Instruction is the vehicle to implement our foundational standards based curriculum.
 We use The Sidney Instructional Model as the base of effective instruction in all courses and grades.
 It provides each teacher with an evidence based framework to develop an effective learning environment and the intentional plan for learning in every classroom across the district.